skkumail/skkumail-doc/README.md

-# SKKUMAIL-DOC: A GPT-Integrated Email Service for Dynamic Content Generation
+# MailGPT-DOC: A GPT-Integrated Email Service for Dynamic Content Generation

-SKKUMAIL aims to revolutionize email drafting by integrating the power of GPT for content creation.
+MailGPT aims to revolutionize email drafting by integrating the power of GPT for content creation.
 It's built with Next.js, Docker, and MongoDB, offering users a seamless, dynamic, and tailored email experience.

 ## Building the Documentation